jy0000/fritter-backend/README.md

 **Returns**

 - A success message
-- A object with the created incognitoSession
+- A object with the created incognito

 **Throws**